The best New Zealand summer festivals you don’t want to miss!

 Make a trip of your journey to R&A with our awesome Christchurch to Wanaka via the West Coast itinerary.

-Tickets are limited with only 2-day tix left, so hurry if this sounds like your kind of NYE party.
+Tickets are limited, so hurry if this sounds like your kind of NYE party.
 Campervans are permitted – hurrah!

 Go hard at Northern Bass, then recover with one of our 5 wellness day trips outta Auckland.